How Does Health Insurance Work ?

 1. Sum insured:

-The higher the sum insured of your health insurance policy, the higher will be the premium amount.
+The higher the sum insured of your health insurance policy, the higher the premium amount.
 Therefore, it is important to choose the right coverage amount to keep premiums affordable.

 2. Age:

 Health insurance premiums increase with age as older people are prone to health conditions.
-Hence, it is advisable to buy health insurance at an early age to cover your medical bills by paying nominal premiums.
+Hence, it is advisable to buy health insurance at an early age to cover your medical bills at a nominal premium.

 Having a family history of health conditions, such as cancer, heart disease, diabetes, or high blood pressure, will also increase your health insurance premiums by a significant percentage.